StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/run-analyzers-on-an-observable.md

 ## Run analyzers on an observable

+!!! tip "Bulk run"
+    To run analyzers on multiple observables, go to the **Observable** tab in a case or alert and select :fontawesome-regular-square: next to each observable you want to include.
+Then select **Run analyzers** above the list.

 1. [Locate the observable](../search-for-cases/find-an-observable.md) on which you want to run analyzers.

 2. In the observable, select :fontawesome-solid-ellipsis:.